AdamUWA/capstone/report-long.md

 ### Problem Formulation

 My decision making framework for method selection can be divided into two approaches.
 Firstly, an intuition based methodology derived from domain knowledge and past experience.
 Secondly, a purely analytical methodology utilising standard academic methods of literature review and research.
 For the intuitive approach I relied on knowledge developed from previous coursework (eg., Natural Language Processing; Deep Learning; etc) and personal interests such as databases; Large Language Model (LLM); and Retrieval Augmented Generation (RAG) systems.
 This intuition enabled me to recognise important aspects of the project requirements; the relevant/appropriate methods; and the direction of focus for further investigation via the second approach - traditional research.
-The result of this process was to recognize that the problem, automated data extraction, was to be solved with a dynamic RAG system and that the system would need to address the following requirements:
+The result of this process was to recognize that the problem, automated data extraction, was to be solved with a dynamic RAG system and that the system would need to address the following **requirements**:

 - Unstructured data inputs (i.e., poor quality scanned PDF documents).
 - Dynamic information retrieval requests (i.e., non-static user queries).
 - Strictly local hosting and execution (eg., restricted from networked external API calls).

-The requirements therefore depend upon the following:
+These **requirements** therefore depend upon the following implementation **techniques**:

 - Data preprocessing pipeline with Optical Character Recognition (OCR) capabilites.
 - RAG with vector database for similarity search based context retrieval.
 - On device generative LLM hosting and non-remote in-memory vector store.

-For further details, refer to the ___ section of the [project overview](LINK).
-The general methodology employed is thus comprised of intuition grounded in predeveloped knowledge; traditional academic research methods; and ad hoc problem identification and formulation.
+For further details, refer to the [TODO] section of the [project overview](LINK).
+The general methodology employed is thus comprised of intuition grounded in predeveloped knowledge; traditional academic research; and ad hoc problem identification and formulation.

 ### Problem Solving

 Several factors influenced the main design choice to use a RAG system.
 Firstly, the system would need to handle _dynamic_ requests.
 Specifically, a _static_ rules based system for information extraction was inappropriate as it would require determining/enumerating all possible peices of information that may be requested.
 For example, regular expression matching is optimal for deterministic and precise pattern matching in structured text (REF) whereas RAG is superior for tasks involving contextual reasoning and can modulate generative results with _dynamic_ and factually grounded knowledge retrieval from unstructured data (REF).
-Furthermore, regex techniques are often brittle and present difficulties in implementation (REF).
+Furthermore, regular expression systems are often brittle and present difficulties in implementation (REF).